AdobeDocs/campaign-classic.en/help/platform/using/specific-configuration-database.md

        Name of your database

-### Snowflake on Windows {#snowflake-windows}
+### Snowflake on Debian {#snowflake-debian}

+1. Download the ODBC drivers for Snowflake.
+Drivers for Snowflake can be found [here](https://sfc-repo.snowflakecomputing.com/odbc/linux/latest/index.html).

-1. Download the [ODBC driver for Windows](https://docs.snowflake.net/manuals/user-guide/odbc-download.html).
-Note that you need administrator-level privileges to install the driver.
-For more on this, refer to this [page](https://docs.snowflake.net/manuals/user-guide/admin-user-management.html)
+1. You then need to install the ODBC drivers on Debian with the following command:

-1. Configure the ODBC driver.
-For more on this, refer to this [page](https://docs.snowflake.net/manuals/user-guide/odbc-windows.html#step-2-configure-the-odbc-driver)
+     ```
+    apt-get install unixodbc
+    apt-get install snowflake-odbc-x.xx.x.x86_64.deb
+     ```

+1. After downloading and installing the ODBC drivers, you need to restart Campaign Classic.
+To do so, run the following command:

+     ```
+    systemctl stop nlserver.service
+    systemctl start nlserver.service
+     ```

-1. Once the ODBC driver has been installed and configured, you need to configure your Snowflake external account in Campaign Classic.
+1. In Campaign Classic, configure your Snowflake external account in Campaign Classic.
 From the **[!UICONTROL Explorer]**, unfold the **[!UICONTROL Administration]** menu.

 1. Unfold the **[!UICONTROL Platform]** menu and click **[!UICONTROL External accounts]**.